DurgeshNautiyal/Excel-Emergency-Room-Dashboard/README.md

 ---

 ##  Project Purpose
-To create a data-driven **Emergency Room Intelligence Dashboard** that improves patient management efficiency and delivers actionable insights for hospital stakeholders.
+To create a data-driven **Emergency Room Intelligence Dashboard** using **10,000 patient records** that improves patient management efficiency and delivers actionable insights for hospital stakeholders.
 The dashboard helps analyze ER performance metrics, detect bottlenecks, and track service quality over time.

 ---